Bell XP-83

-The Bell XP-83 (later redesignated ZXF-83) was a United States prototype jet escort fighter designed by Bell Aircraft during World War II.
+The Bell XP-83 (later redesignated XF-83) was a United States prototype jet escort fighter designed by Bell Aircraft during World War II.
 It first flew in 1945.
 As with most early first generation jet fighters, the design was hampered by a relative lack of power.
 With the rapid advancements in jet technology post-WWII, the XP-83 was soon eclipsed by more advanced designs and it never entered production.

 Design and development

 The early jet fighters consumed fuel at a prodigious rate which severely limited their range and endurance.
 In March 1944, the United States Army Air Forces requested Bell to design a fighter with increased endurance and formally awarded a contract for two prototypes on 31 July 1944.

 Bell had been working on its "Model 40" interceptor design since 1943.
 It was redesigned as a long-range escort fighter while retaining the general layout of the P-59 Airacomet.
 The two General Electric J33-GE-5 turbojet engines were located in each wing root which left the large and bulky fuselage free for fuel tanks and armament.
 The fuselage was an all-metal semimonocoque capable of carrying 1,150 gal (4,350 L) of fuel.
 In addition, two 250 gal (950 L) drop tanks could be carried.
 The cabin was pressurized and used a small and low bubble style canopy.
 The armament was to be six 0.5 in (12.7 mm) machine guns in the nose.